Paxon School for Advanced Studies

 Paxon School for Advanced Studies (PSAS) is one of four International Baccalaureate senior high schools (the others being Stanton College Preparatory School, Wolfson High School, and Terry Parker High School) in Duval County, Florida, US.
-According to the College Board's Advanced Placement Report, Paxon has one of the strongest math and science Advanced Placement programs in the state of Florida, and is one of a group of Florida schools invited to apply for the Siemens Advanced Placement High School Award.
-Only ten to fifteen schools per state are invited to apply.
-Some valedictorians have been accepted to the United States Naval Academy and different Ivy League schools.

 History

 Paxon High School was originally named Paxon High School when it was built in 1954.
 It included 7th through 12 grades until 1957, when Paxon Junior High was built across the street.
 In 1996, Paxon became a college preparatory school and an International Baccalaureate school, and took on its present-day name.
 Today, Paxon considers its chief rival to be Stanton College Preparatory School, another Jacksonville IB school.
 In 2008, Paxon School for Advanced Studies was ranked number 8 of the 100 best high schools in the nation by Newsweek magazine; 17th in 2007, 28th in 2006, 7th in 2005 and 3rd in 2003.

 The site where the school was built was Paxon Air Field, where Bessie Coleman was killed in a plane accident in 1926.
 Paxon Field was Jacksonville's first airfield, with the exception of the beaches.
 The Navy used the (grass) airfield for training during World War II, but eventually declared the site excess in January 1947.